 Paul argues for a resurrection of the physical body in the same form as Christ rose from the dead.
 Everything a Christian believes depends on Christ's resurrection.
 Forgiveness of sins, justification, sanctification.... salvation itself, depends on the resurrection of Christ.
 As Christ is, so we shall be, so we are becoming, so we are.
 If Christ did not rise then we are lost.

 iv] Spiritual.
 Paul uses three words to describe this body.
-It is "imperishable", glorious and "spiritual."
-It will never die, it is wondrous and it is of the stuff of heaven.
+It is imperishable, glorious and spiritual: it will never die; it is wondrous; it is of the stuff of heaven; it is supernatural.

-Second, when Paul saw Jesus on the Damascus road, he saw no mere natural man, he saw the risen Lord in all his glory, and that vision blinded him.
+The form we will take is similar to what Paul saw on the Damascus road.
+He saw no mere natural man, he saw the risen Lord in all his glory, and that vision blinded him.
 This was indeed a manifestation of the glorious risen Lord.
 This glory of the man from heaven will one day be ours.